Bangkok's Premium Massage Scene: A Complete Guide

 Final Thoughts

-This is an established part of Bangkok’s adult entertainment industry — it’s been here for decades and it’s not going anywhere.
+Bangkok’s premium massage scene is an established part of the city’s hospitality landscape — it’s been here for decades and it’s not going anywhere.
 Like everything in this city, quality varies enormously.
 Do your research, choose established parlors with consistent reviews, and treat the people who work there with respect.
 They’re professionals providing a service, and basic courtesy goes a long way.

 For the broader nightlife picture, start with Bangkok Nightlife 101.
-If you’re looking for regular (non-adult) massage, the Thai Massage Guide covers everything from street-side shops to luxury spas.
+If you’re looking for regular massage, the Thai massage guide covers everything from street massage tips to luxury spas.
 And read the Thailand Tipping Guide before you go out — knowing the money side keeps things smooth for everyone.

 One last thing: this industry runs on word of mouth and repeat business.
 The parlors that survive long-term are the ones that deliver consistently.
 If you find a place you like, you don’t need to keep experimenting — just go back.